 Serious Traffic Offenses

 Traffic tickets are very common, and most drivers have gotten one or more for speeding or rolling through a stop sign.
-You go take care of it at municipal court, and maybe wind up paying a little more for auto insurance.
+You go take care of it at the municipal court, and maybe wind up paying a little more for auto insurance.

 If you are facing a traffic charge with serious implications, you do not want to show up in court by yourself and hope for the best.
 You can have a skilled Des Moines serious traffic offense lawyer representing you.
 Our criminal defense attorneys at McCarthy & Hamrock, P.C. will treat your traffic charges with the gravity they deserve.
 We will fight the charges and seek the have them reduced or dismissed.

 We represent clients facing serious traffic charges throughout the Des Moines area, including in West Des Moines, Ankeny, Urbandale, Johnston, or anywhere in Polk County, Dallas County, or the state of Iowa.

 Most traffic offenses do not rise to the level of a criminal offense.
-Speeding, running a stop light and failure to signal a lane change are mere infractions.
+Speeding, running a stop light, and failing to signal a lane change are mere infractions.

 Other traffic offenses, however, can lead to hefty fines and even time in jail.
 Some common criminal traffic offenses include:

 Reckless Driving (Iowa Code 321.277): Reckless driving means driving with a “willful and wanton” disregard for the lives and safety of others.
-No one needs to be actually injured for prosecutors to successfully press reckless driving charges.
+No one needs to be injured for prosecutors to successfully press reckless driving charges.
 Driving far above the speed limit, changing lanes quickly and other dangerous driving may lead to reckless driving charges.
-It is a simple misdemeanor, with punishments ranging up to 30 days in a jail and a fine ranging from $65 to $625.
+It is a simple misdemeanor, with punishments ranging up to 30 days in jail and a fine ranging from $65 to $625.